ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 as the recipient.
 A SUIT Report is created by a SUIT processor, which is part of the TEEP Agent itself.
 The TEEP Agent is therefore in control of signing the SUIT Report and SHOULD encrypt it.
 Again, the TAM is the recipient of the encrypted content.
-For content-key distribution Ephemeral-Static Diffie-Hellman is used in this specification.
+For content-key distribution Ephemeral-Static Diffie-Hellman (ES-DH) is used in this specification.
 See Section 8.5.5 and Appendix B of {{RFC9052}} for more details.
 (If {{I-D.ietf-suit-firmware-encryption}} is used, it is also the same as discussed in Section 6.2 of that document.)

-Ephemeral-Static Diffie-Hellman (ES-DH) is a scheme that provides public key encryption given a recipient's public key.
+ES-DH is a scheme that provides public key encryption given a recipient's public key.
 Hence, the TEEP Agent needs to be in possession of the public key of the TAM.
 See Section 5 of {{RFC9397}} for more discussion of TAM keys used by the TEEP Agent.
 There are multiple variants of this scheme; this document uses the